 If MRI and CT are unavailable, plain x-rays—lateral view of the skull showing the cervical spine, anteroposterior view, and oblique views of the cervical spine—are taken.

-If MRI is unavailable or inconclusive and CT is inconclusive, CT myelography (CT after intrathecal injection of a radiopaque dye) is done.
+If MRI is unavailable or inconclusive and CT is inconclusive, CT myelography (CT after intrathecal injection of a radiopaque contrast agent) is done.
 If MRI or CT suggests vascular abnormalities, magnetic resonance angiography or vertebral angiography is done.

 If neural structures are compressed, treatment consists of reduction (traction or changes in head position to realign the craniocervical junction and thus relieve neural compression).
 After reduction, the head and neck are immobilized.
 Acute or suddenly progressive spinal cord compression requires emergency reduction.